-The debugger can communicate with the XC2220U via 1-pin SPD interface, via the 2-pin DAP interface or via the standard JTAG interface.
+The debugger can communicate with the XC2734X either via the 2-pin DAP interface or via the standard JTAG interface.

 Debug via DAP

 The following parameters are applicable for communication through the DAP debug interface.

 Note: These parameters are not subject to production test but verified by design and/or characterization.